Home

 3. Geolocation (e.g., verifying location, IP address or checking mobile network).

-Device IDs are critical in fraud detection by linking user behavior to specific devices.
-While privacy concerns limit their use, businesses still rely on advanced device fingerprinting and behavioral analytics to improve security without compromising user experience.
+Device ID has emerged as an important component in fraud detection as it allows businesses to link user behavior with specific devices.
+Given growing privacy concerns, businesses are using advanced device fingerprinting and behavioral analytics to improve security without compromising user experience.

 Image showing different device ID parameters Bureau Device Fingerprint uses